 By clicking on Enter you are confirming that you are 18 years of age or older.

->

-> Our vineyard manager, Sue Osgood, works tirelessly with the team to provide extensive canopy management throughout the season to ensure the ideal microclimate, leading to a high quality fruit.
+The Vineyard team work tirelessly to provide extensive canopy management throughout the season to ensure the ideal microclimate, leading to a high quality fruit.

->

-> The vines are trained using Vertical Shoot Positioning (in the Foxhole Vineyards), this is where the vines are trained upward and the fruiting takes place below.
+The vines are trained using Vertical Shoot Positioning (in the Foxhole Vineyards), this is where the vines are trained upward and the fruiting takes place below.
 This method makes the vines much more vulnerable to deer as they eat the leaves, canes and fruit on the vine, so we protect the crop by enclosing the field with deer fencing, but this does produce more fruit-driven grapes.

 We also use the Sylvos System (in our Eighteen Acre Field) which requires a lot more time for pruning and trimming.
 However, the fruit grows much higher with this method, which works out much better for preventing wildlife from spoiling the harvest.